-The following tips to successfully travel with your pet as a travel nurse are all about pet safety.
+The following tips to successfully travel or move with your pet for your next travel nursing job are all about pet safety.

-1) Health Checks.
-The best thing you can to as a travel nurse is plan.
-That goes for your pets to.
-The first of the 20 tips to successfully travel with your pet as a travel nurse is to have a checkup for your pet before you leave on your assignment.
-That means making sure vaccinations are up to date and you have a copy of your pet’s health record.
+The best thing you can do as a travel nurse is to plan.
+That goes for your pets too.
+The first of the 20 tips to successfully travel with your pet as a travel nurse is to schedule a checkup for your pet before you leave on your travel assignment.
+That means making sure vaccinations are up to date, and you have a copy of your pet’s health record.

-2) Know Local Vets.
 It is a good idea to know the local vet.
 If you are not sure which vet to use, reach out to your current vet for a recommendation.
-It’s good to know where you can go in case.
+It’s good to know where you can go in case anything happens.

 The following tips to successfully travel with your pet as a travel nurse are all about finding the right home for you and your pet.

-The following tips to successfully travel with your pet as a travel nurse are all about traveling safe with your pet.
+The following tips to successfully travel with your pet as a travel nurse are all about traveling safely with your furry friend.

-7) Use A Carrier.
-You might want your pet to be free as you drive to your next assignment.
-However, lose pets can cause distractions.
-It’s best to keep traveler and pet safe by keeping them in a crate or carrier as you drive to your new assignment.
+You might want your pet to be free as you drive to your next travel nurse assignment.
+However, loose pets can cause distractions.
+It’s best to keep travelers and pets safe by keeping them in a crate or carrier as you drive to your new travel nurse assignment.

-8) Travel Calm.
 Pets have a great way of reading us.
 They know when we are happy.
 They cheer us up when they are sad.
 They sense when we are getting worked up.
 As a result, make sure you keep calm when you travel.
 Don’t let the long trip get you upset.
-If you need to take a minute to unwind do it.
-That way both you and your pet arrive to your new place peacefully.
+If you need to take a minute to unwind, do it.
+That way both you and your pet arrive at your new place peacefully.

-10) Pack Cleaning Supplies.
-This is one of those things that gets forgotten so you run to the store to buy.
-Having pet supplies is good to have during car trips between assignments or at the home in case your pet has an accident.
+This is one of those things that gets forgotten, so you run to the store to buy it.
+Having pet supplies is good to have during car trips between assignments, or at the home in case your pet has an accident.

 The following tips to successfully travel with your pet as a travel nurse are all about preparing for your travel to your new assignment.

-12) Pack And Prepare.
 As a travel nurse, no doubt you have a few things you must have with you on assignments.
 Your pet is no different.
 Does your dog have a favorite bed?
 Does your cat have a favorite toy?
 Having these things will ease your pet’s anxiety.
-Another part of this tips to successfully travel with your pet as a travel nurse is to bring any necessary food.
+Another part of this tip to successfully travel with your pet as a travel nurse is to bring any necessary food.
 If your pet has dietary restrictions make sure they have enough food.
 It’s also a good idea to call places in your new city to see if they carry their food.

 The following tips to successfully travel with your pet as a travel nurse are all about what to do when you arrive at your new 13-week home.

-14) Explore The Area.
 If your pet is able to be outside, let them explore their new home.
-If you have a dog, visit the nearby dog part.
+If you have a dog, visit the nearby dog park.
 Find out which shops and restaurants are pet friendly.
-The better your pet understands their new surroundings makes the transition run smoothly.
+The better your pet understands its new surroundings makes the transition run smoothly.

-The following tips to successfully travel with your pet as a travel nurse are all about setting a new routine.
+The following tips to successfully travel with your pet as a travel nurse is all about setting a new routine.

-16) Set a Routine.
 As a travel nurse, your routine can change when you begin a new assignment.
-Perhaps you used to work nights and now you work days.
+Perhaps you used to work nights, and now you work days.
 Make sure if your new work schedule impacts your pets you begin the routine.
 That means if they get fed or taken out at a different time that they have time to adjust to the new routine.

 The following tips to successfully travel with your pet as a travel nurse are all about what to do after your assignment.

-19) Go Home.
 You know the feeling.
 Homesick.
 Sometimes you just need to go home.
 Your pet feels that way too.
-If you have time between your next session schedule time to go home.
-Allow your pet to get back to their home surroundings.
+If you have time between your next session, schedule time to go home.
+Allow your pet to get back to its home surroundings.